extend-chrome/messages/README.md

 ##### Async Messages <a name = "api-messages-on-async"></a>

 > I've found relying on async messages to be a bit of an anti-pattern.
+Chrome is
-Chrome is pretty aggressive about closing the response port, so unless you're doing something synchronous or very fast, it's better to send a separate message and listener to handle responses.
+> pretty aggressive about closing the response port, so unless you're doing
+> something synchronous, it's better to send a separate message and use a
+> listener to handle responses.

 To receive async messages, use a message handler with 3 arguments.
 This handler will only receive messages sent with the async option.

 The third argument is a `sendResponse` function, which must be called relatively quickly, or Chrome will throw an error.

 ```javascript
 // Async functions are OK!